openiddict/openiddict-documentation/guides/contributing-a-new-web-provider.md

 ```

   - The returned `grant_types_supported` node contains all the grant types officially supported by the authorization server.
+  If it doesn't **and the server supports the authorization code flow and at least another grant (e.g `refresh_token`)**,
-  If it doesn't, the dynamic configuration will need to be amended at runtime.
+  the dynamic configuration will need to be amended at runtime.
 For that, update the `AmendGrantTypes` event handler present in
 [OpenIddictClientWebIntegrationHandlers.Discovery.cs](https://github.com/openiddict/openiddict-core/blob/dev/src/OpenIddict.Client.WebIntegration/OpenIddictClientWebIntegrationHandlers.Discovery.cs):

 ```csharp